 On the dinner table of a Chinese family, it’s quite important to serve food that is nutritious, balanced with veggies and grains, bursting with flavor, and beautiful to the eyes.
 Cashew chicken is no doubt a winner by these metrics.

 The authentic Chinese version uses chicken breast, and so does the recipe below.
-But if you like a rich and fattier texture, boneless, skinless chicken thighs work perfectly, too.
+But if you like a richer flavor and texture, boneless, skinless chicken thighs work perfectly, too.

-I cannot emphasize this enough.
 This key step takes an extra three minutes but will make such a difference to your dish.
 Using Shaoxing wine and salt makes the chicken so much more flavorful.
-The cornstarch protects the chicken from the hot pan so it won’t be overcooked.
+The cornstarch protects the chicken from the hot pan so it won’t get overcooked.
 It’s especially important for chicken breast because it can dry out so easily if you leave it in the pan a bit too long.

 Make sure you have all the ingredients ready near your stove.
 Chinese stir fry is a very fast-moving process.
 Once you heat up the pan, the cooking won’t take more than 4 to 5 minutes.
 So it’s very important that you’ve got everything ready to go and that you’ve read through the recipe.

 That’s all for today!
-Happy cooking and hope you enjoy the dish 🙂
+Happy cooking and I hope you enjoy the dish 🙂

 More delicious Chinese takeout recipes